Ayn Harding | Digital Products | Books | FAQ | HOA Help | About | Free HOA Group | What Makes Violations Worse

 Got a Special Assessment?

-Understand what the charge means, what to review, and what to ask before you respond or agree.
+Understand the charge, what to review, and what to ask before you respond or agree.

 Best if you received a special assessment notice.